Batting (cricket): Upper cut

-An upper cut is a shot played towards third man, usually hit when the ball is pitched outside the off stump with an extra bounce.
+An upper cut is a shot played towards third man, usually hit when the ball is pitched outside the off stump with extra bounce.
 It is a dangerous shot which can edge the ball to keeper or slips if not executed correctly.
 The shot is widely used in modern cricket.
-The shot is advantageous in fast bouncy tracks and is seen commonly in Twenty20 cricket.
-Notable players to hit upper cut include Sachin Tendulkar, Virender Sehwag and Brendan Taylor.
+The shot is advantageous on fast bouncy tracks and is seen commonly in Twenty20 cricket.
+Notable players who used the upper cut include Sachin Tendulkar, Virender Sehwag and Brendan Taylor.

 Switch hit

 A switch hit is a shot where a batter changes their handedness and posture to adopt a stance the mirror image of their traditional handedness while the bowler is running in to bowl.
 As a fielding team cannot manoeuvre fielders while the bowler is in their run-up, the fielding side is effectively wrong-footed with the fielders out of position.
 The shot was pioneered by Kevin Pietersen, first performed off the bowling of Muttiah Muralitharan in England's 2006 home series against Sri Lanka.
 It was subsequently used in the New Zealand series in England in 2008 when Pietersen performed the shot twice in the same over against Scott Styris on his way to making an unbeaten century.
 David Warner, the Australian opener, is also a frequent user of the switch hit and used it to great effect against the Indian off-spinner Ravichandran Ashwin in the first Twenty20 of the Indian cricket team's tour to Australia 2012.
+Glenn Maxwell and Ben Stokes also play the switch hit.

 The legality of the switch hit was questioned when first introduced but cleared by the International Cricket Council as legal.
 The shot is risky because a batter is less proficient in the other handedness and is more likely to make a mistake in the execution of the shot.